BunsenFeng/BotRGCN/README.md

 The affiliated paper of this repository, ['BotRGCN: Twitter Bot Detection with Relational Graph Convolutional Networks'](https://arxiv.org/abs/2106.13092), is accepted at ASONAM'21.
 Work in progress.

 #### Data Description
-More details at [TwiBot-20 data](https://github.com/GabrielHam/TwiBot-20.) , please download 'Twibot-20.zip' to the folder which also contains 'Dataset.py' and unzip it here.
+More details at [TwiBot-20 data](https://github.com/GabrielHam/TwiBot-20.) , please download 'Twibot-20.zip' to the folder which also contains 'Dataset.py' and extract it there.

 #### Code Description